khred/IDSM-Tutorial-Group-5/ISDM Project.md

 				<p><strong>Hear</strong></p>
 			<td width="481">
 		          <p>
-                    - Project manager asking finish the new system before the deadline <br />
+                    - Project manager asking to finish the new system before the deadline <br />
-                    - The complaint from the customer regarding they want a skilled and well-matched customer <br />
+                    - The complaint from the customer wanting a skilled and well-matched relationship manager <br />
-                    - The test result and suggestion from the system test team.ort  <br />
+                    - The test result and suggestion from the system test team  <br />
                     - The complaint from the user unfamiliar with the new system
                 </p>
 			</td>